JerethLiu2/editUI/README.md

-# Image Editor UI
+# Iterative Garment Editor

-An interactive web interface for the image editing system with scribble and add modes.
+An interactive web interface for AI-powered garment editing with precision tools for modifying clothing, materials, colors, and styles.

 ## Architecture